jadnco/cs-ia-docs/Criterion-C.md

 ## Methods
 > How methods were used to accomplish goals.
   Go through some example methods in code.

+## Components

+React Native provides a very specific paradigm of develepment.
+Everything within the app is a *component*, within a tree structure.
+Every component has a list of properties and states.
+All data is sent downwards from components to child components and methods are sent upwards to mutate the state of parent components.
+This pattern gives me direct control over how everything within the app is rendered onto the screen.
+Components are only mounted when they are visible on the screen, not all at once when the app starts up; Re-rendering of components only happens when state is mutated – this process provides a highly efficient user interface.

+The product uses 18 custom components and 16 views.
+Some examples of components would be `SpotCard` or `Avatar`, views would be `Camera` or `Profile`.
+Every view is made up of components and every component is made up sub-components.

 ## Open Source Software